-These are the Best Android Apps in April 2021: Tasker, VLC, Poweramp, Lithium, and more!
+These are the Best Android Apps: Tasker, VLC, Poweramp, Lithium, and more!

 So you just got a new Android phone.
-You unbox it, take the plastic films off, and turn it on for the very first time.
-And then, you add your Google account and finish setting it up.
+You unbox it, take the plastic film off, and turn it on for the very first time.
+Then you add your Google account and finish setting it up.
 Now it’s time to download some apps!
 But if you’re new to the Android ecosystem, you might not be quite settled on which apps you’re going to download.
 You might be overwhelmed by the vast amount of choices on Google Play, or you might just be undecided between several choices.
-Don’t worry, though: we’re here to help!
+Don’t worry though, we’re here to help.

-Android apps have continued to grow and mature.
-The need for actually having a decent digital experience has been more notable than ever through the past few months, and our lives are more digital than ever.
-Today, we’re going to highlight some must-have apps every Android user should have in 2021 by making a list of some of the best Android apps in February 2021.
-Some are newer apps while others are old and popular, and we’ve classified this list with 3 picks for each category.
+Today, we’re going to highlight some must-have apps every Android user should have in 2021.
+Some are newer apps while others are older and popular.
+We’ve classified this list with three picks for each category.

 Navigate this guide: